Kimberly Juanita Brown: "Afterimages of History: The Poetics of Photography in the Contemporary"

 Sponsored by the Blythe Bickel Edwards Fund, Departments of Art History and Africana Studies, and Bowdoin College Museum of Art

 Craig Steven Wilder, Russwurm Lecture: 'Ebony and Ivy: Race, Slavery, and the Troubled History of America's Universities'

 – 8:30 PM

 Moulton Union, Main Lounge

-Craig Steven Wilder, Professor of History at MIT, will deliver the annual John Brown Russwurm Lecture in the Main Lounge of Moulton Union.
-A reception in the Russwurm House Library at 5:00 pm will precede the lecture, and both are free and open to the public.
+Craig Steven Wilder, professor of history at MIT and a leading historian of race in America, will deliver the annual John Brown Russwurm Lecture in the Main Lounge of Moulton Union.
+A reception in the Russwurm House Library will precede the lecture at 5:00pm.
+Both events are free and open to the public.

 Professor Wilder is a senior fellow at the Bard Prison Initiative, where he has served as a guest lecturer, commencement speaker, academic advisor, and visiting professor.
 For more than a decade, this innovative program has given hundreds of men and women the opportunity to acquire a college education during their incarcerations in the New York State prison system.

 He has advised and appeared in numerous historical documentaries, including the celebrated Ken Burns, Sarah Burns, and David McMahon film, The Central Park Five; Kelly Anderson's highly praised exploration of gentrification, My Brooklyn; the History Channel's F.D.R.: A Presidency Revealed; and Ric Burn's award-winning PBS series, New York: A Documentary History.